LiXiang618/Strategy-Report-Generator/README.md

 # LeanReportCreator
 Create beautiful HTML/PDF reports for sharing your LEAN backtest and live trading results.

-## Instruction on installing and running program
+## Instruction on installing and running the program

 Dear users, please refer to the following instructions to generate your strategy report!